devknightingale/-C968-InventoryManagementSystem/README.md

-Project file for the C968 Performance Assessment.
+# Project file for the C968 Performance Assessment.
+(The below commentary is from the original private repository.)

 Comments throughout the files are sometimes to be deleted as they are reminders or explanations of what I need to do next.
 I thought it would be helpful to have a repository that would track it from the beginning including these notes as it would show my thought process while learning how to build the project.